n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/encryption-key.md

 ---
-title: Encryption Key
+title: Set a custom encryption key
-description: Set up a custom encryption key for n8n to securely encrypt credentials.
+description: Set a custom encryption key for n8n to securely encrypt credentials.
 contentType: howto
 ---

-# Encryption key
+# Set a custom encryption key

 n8n creates a random encryption key automatically on the first launch and saves it in the `~/.n8n` folder. n8n uses that key to encrypt the credentials before